What Is A Diesel Heater?

 The included control system is an LCD screen with a knob.

-The controller can adjust the fan speed and temperature as well as temperature monitoring/settings and a 7 day timer.
+The controller can adjust heat levels, fan speed, temperature monitoring/settings and program a 7 day timer.

 The 12 volt power usage is also fairly low.